gaurav-bhardwaj03/Uruv/README.md

 contain code that benchmarks the trees Uruv, VCAS-BST and OpenBw-Tree respectively.
 Please download the source code inside a directory named `home/DISC_22_Artifact`.
-If you would like to use a custom directory instead, replace any occurence of the aforementioned directory in this source code with your custom directory.
+If you would like to use a custom directory instead, replace any occurence of the aforementioned directory in this repository with your custom directory.
 Please read the entire document carefully for a successful execution of the benchmarks.